Botanical Snow Storm in Montreal

 We were both pretty set on our mission.
 The fact that a monster Spring snow-storm was in the early stages of dumping its avalanche onto the city meant little.
 We’d planned to hit the Renaissance used bookstores in Montreal, and nothing, not even a life-threatening post-Winter white-out was going to stop us.
 So, with warnings in both of Canada’s official languages blaring from the car radio, we took off, studiously, or stupidly, oblivious to the danger.

-On the way my fearless companion Michel Gautier had to stop in at the Montreal Botanical Garden to meet with Anne Charpentier the new director, about a project he’s heading up called 2022: Year of the Garden.
+On the way, my fearless companion Michel Gautier had to stop at the Montreal Botanical Garden to meet with Anne Charpentier the new director.
 I planned to read a book in the cafeteria, assuming there was one, then we’d hit the shelves.

 Fighting arctic conditions, we parked and walked over to the lobby of the art-deco complex.
 Michel introduced himself at reception.
 Anne was duly called, and Michel was accompanied to her office down a hallway.
 I looked for a cafe.